Rakhigarhi: Dating

 According to Tejas Garge the earliest settlements in Rakhigarhi predate the Indus Valley Civilization, with a "tentative chronological bracket" of "6000(?)-4600-3800" for the "lowermost levels" of Rakhigarhi, and "3200-2800 B.C.E." for the remainder of Period I. According to Possehl not all mounds in Rakhigarhi belong to the same Indus Valley settlement, stating that "RGR-6, a Sothi-Siswal site known as Arda, was probably a separate settlement."
 Mounds RGR1 to RGR-6 are residential sites belonging to "pre-formation age early Harappan" era, while mound RGR-7 is a burial site where human skeletons were found.

 ASI has carbon dated mound labelled RGR-1, RGR-2, RGR-6 and RGR-7.
 The RGR-6 has two layers of Preharappan Phase dating to 5,640 years before present (BP) and 5,440 (BP).
 The RGR-1 has Early Harappan Phase dating to 5,200 and 4,570 years BP.
 The RGR-2 also has Early Harappan Phase dated to 5,200 and 4,570 years as well as two additional samples belonging to Mature Harappan Phase dating to 4,040 and 3,900 years BP.
 RGR-7, which is a cemetery or a burial site from Mature Harappan Phase, dates back to 4600 BP.

 In 2014 six radiocarbon datings from excavations at Rakhigarhi between 1997 and 2000 were published by archaeologist Amarendra Nath, corresponding to the Pre-formative, Early Harappan, and Mature Harappan phases.
 Mound RGR-6 revealed a Pre-formative stage designated as Sothi Phase with the following two datings: $6420 \pm 110$ and $6230 \pm 320$ years before present, converted to $4470 \pm 110$ B.C.E. and $4280 \pm 320$ B.C.E.

 Nearby sites and cultures

 Rakhigarhi, being the largest town and regional trade centre of IVC era, is surrounded by numerous IVC sites nearby in Haryana, Rajasthan and Punjab along the Gagghar-Hakra river course.
-The important ones among those are the Bhirrana (4 phases of IVC with earliest dated to 8th-7th millennium BCE) 86 km northwest, Kunal (belonging to Kunal cultural which is the cultural ancestor of Rehman Dheri site) 75 km northwest, Siswal (belonging to Sothi-Siswal culture dated to 3800 BC, contemporaneous to Early-Harappan Phase) 75 km west, and Kalibangan (another large regional IVC city with several phases starting from Early harappan phase) 235 km west, and few more.
+The important ones among those are the Bhirrana (4 phases of IVC with earliest dated to 8th-7th millennium BC) 86 km northwest, Kunal (belonging to Kunal cultural which is the cultural ancestor of Rehman Dheri site) 75 km northwest, Siswal (belonging to Sothi-Siswal culture dated to 3800 BC, contemporaneous to Early-Harappan Phase) 75 km west, and Kalibangan (another large regional IVC city with several phases starting from Early harappan phase) 235 km west, and few more.

 There are many other important archaeological sites in this area, in the old river valley to the east of the Ghaggar Plain.
 Among them are Kalibangan, Kunal, Balu, Bhirrana, and Banawali.